 First off, I would start by pouring myself a nice glass of whiskey.

 But in all honesty, I would probably pursue a career as a fly fishing guide and design would become more of a hobby.
 The opportunity to be a fishing guide has been presented to me in the past and I really don't know why because I consider myself to be a rookie 😮

 Thank you so much for taking the time to share your advice and talent with us.
 Any final thoughts?

 The last piece of advice I would like to leave others is to constantly challenge yourself to learn something new.

 Improving your skills is impossible by waiting for someone to tell you what to do.
-Get out there and read articles, take an online class or two (I recommend Simon Walker's logo design class as one of them), and pick up a book and read (I am currently reading this one).
+Get out there and read articles, take an online class or two (I recommend Simon Walker's logo design class as one of them), and pick up a book and read (I am currently reading Graphic Artist's Guild Handbook).